Tips for solving problems with drop down lists, and workarounds for data validation limitations, such as small font, and narrow lists

 The Data Validation dropdown is the width of the cell that it's in, to a minimum of about 3/4".
 You could use a SelectionChange event to temporarily widen the column when it's active, then make it narrower when you select a cell in another column.

-For example, with Data Validation cells in column D:
+For example, with Data Validation cells in column A:

-Private Sub Worksheet_SelectionChange(ByVal Target As Range) If Target.Count > 1 Then Exit Sub If Target.Column = 4 Then Target.Columns.ColumnWidth = 20 Else Columns(4).ColumnWidth = 5 End If End Sub
+Private Sub Worksheet_SelectionChange(ByVal Target As Range) If Target.Count > 1 Then Exit Sub If Target.Column = 1 Then Target.Columns.ColumnWidth = 20 Else Columns(1).ColumnWidth = 5 End If End Sub

 To add this code to the worksheet:

-To make the text appear larger, you can use an event procedure (three examples are shown below) to increase the zoom setting when the cell is selected.
-(Note: this can be a bit jumpy)
+To make the text appear larger, you can use an event procedure to increase the zoom setting when the cell is selected.
+(Note: This technique can be a bit jumpy)

 To add this code to the worksheet: